YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 Do I need a wetsuit?

 No. But if you are a novice swimmer, you will find that a wetsuit can provide you a great deal of buoyancy, thus potentially enhancing your comfort in the water.
-See the Rules section on the Race Info page for further information about wetsuits.
+Wetsuits are legal and allowed for all athletes when the water is below 78 degrees.
+USAT rules also state that if the water temperature is between 78.1 – 83.9 degrees, competitors may wear wetsuits but will not be eligible for awards.
+We will take the temperature race morning.

 Can I rent a wetsuit?

-Yes.
-Gear West Bike & Triathlon, one of our sponsors, rents wetsuits from Wednesday to the following Tuesday.
-The cost is $40 and is first-come, first-serve!
+Yes, Gear West Bike & Triathlon rents wetsuits from Wednesday to the following Tuesday.
+The wetsuits are first-come, first-serve!

 Can I use any stroke in the swim portion?